 Prayer is a popular subject to study.
 Yet for some people Spindrift crossed the redline when people volunteered to be tested during prayer.
 You would assume there would be enthusiasm for doing research of prayer, but the reality was far different.

 Negative prayers have no religious boundaries.
-Spindrift was first to point out negative prayers from various religions which included the prayers of the Islamic terrorists.
+Spindrift was the first group to point out negative prayers from various religions which included the prayers of the Islamic terrorists.

 The purpose of this website is to keep the Klingbeils’ experiments, data, and approaches to measuring the effects of thought and prayer.
-I have also written A Journey into Prayer.
-It’s a book about the religious controversies and experiments of Spindrift.
-Click the banner below.
+For a PDF of the technical data of the experiments, ask for The Spindrift Papers by the Klingbeils: Click the Contact page above.
+Bill Sweet has also written A Journey into Prayer.
+This book covers the religious controversies and unique experiments of Spindrift: Click the banner below.